 Once your application is deployed to CloudHub’s multi-tenant runtime, access it like any other application deployed through the platform, by logging in to the Anypoint Platform, and then going to the Runtime Manager.

-The CloudHub Virtual Private Cloud (VPC) offering allows you to construct a secure pipe to on-premise applications through an IPsec or SSL based VPN.
+The CloudHub Virtual Private Cloud (VPC) offering allows you to construct a secure pipe to on-premise applications through an IPsec VPN tunnel, VPC Peering or Direct Connect.

 If you need to automate tasks or build CloudHub into your deployment process, CloudHub has a REST API with which you can perform tasks such as manage and monitor your applications, scale your applications up or down, and more.